 4.1/2 cup finely chopped onions

 5.2 tsp cumin powder

 6.1/2 tbsp curry leaves powder (fresh curry leaves chopped fine)

 8.3 tbsp bread crumbs and more (1 cup) for coating

 13. 2 eggs whisked

-1. Boil the potatoes, drain, peel and mash (make sure to boil the potatoes whole so they retain too much water)
+1. Boil the potatoes, drain, peel and mash (make sure to boil the potatoes whole so they do not retain too much water)